Internet Star Thomas Sanders Swings His ‘Vine’ Over To Disney Channel For First-Ever Sitcom Stint [Video]

 Thomas has often displayed his love for Disney in both fiercely dedicated and interestingly inquisitive ways, going as far as to release another YouTube offering, “The Dark Side of Disney,” that illustrates how many Disney classics, such as Snow White and The Seven Dwarfs and The Little Mermaid, and even more recent releases including Frozen and Toy Story, actually possess both positive and negative moral standpoints.

-Keep an eye out for the latest addition to Thomas’ many sides, the dark but oddly relatable Anxiety (yes, Thomas plays this character as well).
+Keep an eye out for the latest addition of Thomas’ traits, the dark but oddly relatable Anxiety (yes, Thomas plays this character as well), whom many fans have taken quite the strong liking to — just don’t share that information with him, though.

 @JFantastico6 pic.twitter.com/Z17QSXdhfD